 Quilts are becoming increasingly popular among hikers, backpackers and mountaineers because they are lighter, less bulky and more adaptable than mummy sleeping bags.
 Unlike a sleeping bag, a quilt leaves your back in direct contact with the sleeping pad (the bottom of the quilt is open) and doesn’t have any zipper.
 However, it is typically big enough to be partially tucked under your body.
 The main argument for using a quilt instead of a sleeping bag is that the insulation on the underside of a sleeping bag gets smashed by your body weight and is thus just an excessive weight to carry because smashed insulation provides very little warmth.
 Typically quilts also feature a foot box for better insulation in the feet area and come with straps so that they can be attached to a sleeping pad.

 Quilts require less fabric and insulation than sleeping bags and are thus in average 30% lighter and smaller (when packed) even while using the same materials.
-As they don’t fit snugly around your body, they also allow you to wear clothes during the night for extra warmth.
+Because they don’t fit snugly around your body, they also enable you to wear clothes during the night for extra warmth.
 However, quilts also have disadvantages in comparison to sleeping bags.
 They have to be used with a sleeping pad and they don’t prevent air drafts as good as sleeping bags, since the warm air escapes to the outside when you wiggle around.
 Therefore, they are not recommended for very cold weather, but most quilts do offer sufficient warmth for 3-season hiking.